What activities are being organised for the 2025/26 school year?

 Volleyball is run by teacher Sarah (3rd class).
 In this active class, students will learn the basic skills of volleyball.
 Each class will be divided into drills and matches.

-Class Note: All students must come prepared with a knee pads, arm guards, proper footwear (running shoes), and plenty of water, as this is an active class.
+Class Note: All students must come prepared with knee pads, arm guards, proper footwear (running shoes), and plenty of water, as this is an active class.

 Anne-Marie’s Yoga Bears is returning again this year.
 Yoga is a fun way for kids to calm their racing minds and bodies through Yoga and Mindfulness activities.